armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

     **Value**: The name of the ReplicaSet that got created when you deployed the app in *Get Started with the CLI to Deploy Apps guide*.

 6. Run the analysis.
-If the results fall within the upper and lower limits you ste, the deployment is considered a success.
+If the results fall within the upper and lower limits you set, the deployment is considered a success.

 ### Export and add a query to your deploy file